Rare Book & Manuscript Library

 From 1945 to 1978 Szajkowski was a research associate at the YIVO Institute.
 He authored works on a various topics in Jewish history, including the history of French Jewry and Jews in Eastern Europe.

-After the war, Szajkowski stole tens of thousands of documents about Jews from French archives and sold them to libraries in the United States as detailed by Dr. Lisa Leff in "The Archive Thief: The Man Who Salvaged French Jewish History in the Wake of the Holocaust" (2015, OUP).
+During his life time, Szajkowski stole numerous documents related to Jewish history from French archives and sold them to libraries in the United States as detailed by Dr. Lisa Leff in "The Archive Thief: The Man Who Salvaged French Jewish History in the Wake of the Holocaust" (2015, OUP).